 - Bats are clean animals that regularly clean themselves.

-- Bats make up one-fourth of the mammal species on Earth.
+- Bats make up 20% of the mammals on Earth.

 - Bats find food in the dark by echolocation.